3Meerendal Wine Estate30 January 2019

 Remember to bring a HEADLAMP

 With the legs now nicely warmed up it’s all downhill playtime back to the finish.
-Runners will head onto the beautifully manicured and cut single track, making for a seriously fun downhill as you wind your way through the berms.
-Once at the bottom of the single track runners will make their way around the back of the farm, through the vineyards, around the dam and onto the finish lawn outside carluccis.
-Time to relax, have a drink enjoy prize giving.
-(6.2km)
+Runners will head onto the beautifully manicured and cut single track, making for a seriously fun downhill as you wind your way through the berms and back to the finish line.

 WILDRUNNER TRAIL RUNNING GRADING SYSTEM (WTG)